yogeshpowar/blog/_posts/2025-07-08-egoInSWDev.md

 layout: posts
 title: "Ego Is the Silent Bug in Your Codebase"
 tags: Software collaboration
-desc: When you rise above the self, you see the system
+desc: When you rise above the self you see the system
 ---

 Software engineering is not a solo sport.
 Its not about writing clever, complex